gui-gui/my-mac-setup/README.md

 rundb
 ```

-You should get some positive feedback on that action:
+You should get some positive feedback running one of commands above:

 ```
 Starting MySQL
 .
 SUCCESS!
 ```

-I use sequelpro to connect to the database
+I use sequelpro to connect to the database, the default database credentials for mariadb installed via homebrew are:

-default database credentials

 ```
 host: 127.0.0.1